Rahulmallampati825/Voyager/README.md

 -Repo_Links: https://github.com/Rahulmallampati825/Voyager
 -Issue_Link: https://github.com/Rahulmallampati825/Voyager/issues/3

-# Introduction:
+# Introduction
 YouTube (the world-famous video sharing website) maintains a list of the top trending videos on the platform.
-         According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes)
+According to Variety magazine, “To determine the year’s top-trending videos,
+          YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes)

 # Data Source: